 The book also identifies best areas for bird watching in the Georgian Bay area as well as National, Provincial, and other parks and places such as the Wye Marsh Wildlife Centre.
 These areas often provide interpreters to help you.
 There is also a list of the birds of the bay and information about Nature groups.

 Bob Whittam has had a lifelong interest in birds.
 He has worked as Warden at the Long Point Bird Observatory on Lake Erie, as a Naturalist with Parks Canada and the Ontario Ministry of Natural Resources and as a biologist with the Royal Ontario Museum and the Canadian Wildlife Service.
-For 25 years he was the Executive Director of the Wye Marsh Wildlife Centre and he started the Friends of Wye Marsh, a not for profit group which took over the operation of the centre in 1985 after poorly planned government cutbacks had forced its closure the previous year.
+For 25 years he was the Executive Director of the Wye Marsh Wildlife Centre and he started the Friends of Wye Marsh, a not-for-profit group which took over the operation of the centre in 1985 after imminent closure.
 Today, the Wye Marsh Wildlife Centre is still operated by the Friends of Wye Marsh and is the only nature interpretation program of its size in Canada operated entirely by a cooperating association.